Key ERISA Compliance Steps for Employer & Association Group Health Plans

 ERISA sets forth several rules and requirements to safeguard the availability and quality of health benefits provided through Employer Group Health Plans.
 The key ERISA compliance criteria applicable to these plans include:

-1. Fiduciary Responsibilities: Employer sponsors of Group Health Plans are considered fiduciaries and are obligated to act in the best interests of plan participants and beneficiaries.
-This requires them to prudently select and monitor service providers, manage plan finances responsibly, and provide accurate disclosures of plan information[1]
+- Fiduciary Responsibilities: Employer sponsors of Group Health Plans are considered fiduciaries and are obligated to act in the best interests of plan participants and beneficiaries.
+This requires them to prudently select and monitor service providers, manage plan finances responsibly, and provide accurate disclosures of plan information[1].

-1. Reporting and Disclosure Requirements: ERISA mandates that employers provide various plan documents and disclosures to employees.
+- Reporting and Disclosure Requirements: ERISA mandates that employers provide various plan documents and disclosures to employees.
 These include Summary Plan Descriptions (SPDs) which explain the plan’s benefits, eligibility criteria, and participant rights.
-Employers must also furnish Summary of Material Modifications (SMMs) to inform participants of any significant changes made to the plan[2]
+Employers must also furnish Summary of Material Modifications (SMMs) to inform participants of any significant changes made to the plan[2].

-1. Non-Discrimination Rules: ERISA prohibits Employer Group Health Plans from unfairly discriminating against employees based on their health status or other factors.
-These rules ensure that employers cannot selectively offer better benefits to higher-paid or healthier employees[3]
+- Non-Discrimination Rules: ERISA prohibits Employer Group Health Plans from unfairly discriminating against employees based on their health status or other factors.
+These rules ensure that employers cannot selectively offer better benefits to higher-paid or healthier employees[3].

-1. Mental Health Parity: ERISA includes rules that demand Group Health Plans to provide mental health and substance abuse benefits on par with medical and surgical benefits.
-This ensures equity and equal access to necessary mental health services for all plan participants[4]
+- Mental Health Parity: ERISA includes rules that demand Group Health Plans to provide mental health and substance abuse benefits on par with medical and surgical benefits.
+This ensures equity and equal access to necessary mental health services for all plan participants[4].

 Association Health Plans (AHPs) and ERISA

 AHPs, which allow small employers to pool resources and offer affordable health coverage, are also subject to ERISA regulations.
-In the 2018 AHP Ruling, the Department of Labor expanded AHP regulations, making it easier for small employers to form or join AHPs.
-This ruling is pending recission as of December 2023; However, under the current ruling, it is important to understand that AHPs must meet the same ERISA compliance criteria as traditional Employer Group Health Plans.
+In 2018, the Department of Labor expanded AHP rules, allowing small employers to more easily form or join AHPs.
+Although pending rescission as of December 2023, the current rule still requires AHPs to meet all ERISA compliance criteria.
+Therefore, small employers must understand that AHPs follow the same standards as traditional Employer Group Health Plans.

 Under ERISA, regardless of whether a health plan is an AHP or a traditional group health plan, the same fiduciary responsibilities apply.
 The sponsor of an AHP is considered a fiduciary and must uphold their obligations and act in the best interests of plan participants.
 Similarly, reporting and disclosure requirements, non-discrimination rules, and mental health parity mandates apply to AHPs as well.